Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Experiments

-We use the tSNE to visualize the generated text embeddings $\mathbf{D}$ and the learned DSP from or $\mathbb{PLID}$ model in Fig.~\ref{fig:tsne}, where the same set of 10 compositional classes are randomly selected from MIT-States dataset.
-It shows that by learning the distribution of each composition from LLM-generated texts using Eq.~(\ref{eq:loss}) and~(\ref{eq:loss_so}) and TFE module, compositional class embeddings can be distributed more compactly in each class (small intra-class variance), and better separated among multiple classes (large inter-class distance).
-In Appendix~\ref{apd:results}, we show primitive-level tSNE embedding visualizations that reveal the same observation.
+\textbf{Class Distributions.} We use the tSNE to visualize the generated text embeddings $\mathbf{D}$ and the learned DSP from or $\mathbb{PLID}$ model in \cref{fig:tsne_all}, where the same set of 10 compositional (or state/object) classes are randomly selected from MIT-States dataset.
+It shows that by learning the distribution of each composition, state, and object from LLM-generated texts using Eq.~(\ref{eq:loss}) and~(\ref{eq:loss_so}) and TFE module, class embeddings can be distributed more compactly in each class (small intra-class variance), and better separated among multiple classes (large inter-class distance).
+This clearly shows why our proposed language-informed distribution modeling works in the CZSL task.